 What Is OCD?

-OCD is a mental health disorder involving recurrent and intrusive thoughts or images and repetitive behaviors.
+Obsessive-compulsive disorder (OCD) is a mental health condition involving recurrent and intrusive thoughts or images and repetitive behaviors.
 People with OCD experience exhausting, consistent symptoms called obsessions or compulsions.
-They sometimes include things like washing their hands or repeated checking of doors and lights.
+Common OCD symptoms include things like washing their hands or repeated checking of doors and lights.
 These symptoms can cause significant distress and interfere with daily life activities.
-They can be embarrassing and distracting.
+People with this mental health disorder may also view their symptoms as embarrassing and distracting.

 It’s estimated that one in 100 adults — or between 2 to 3 million adults in the United States — currently have OCD.
 The cause of OCD isn’t known.
 Some evidence has suggested links between certain neurotransmitters like serotonin in the brain and OCD.
 Other research has suggested genetics may also play a role in developing this condition.